kwokcb/glTF_MaterialX/README.md

 <img src="docs/bidirectional_workflow.png" width="80%"></img>

 The basic import from glTF to MaterialX and MaterialX to glTF for  shading models: gltf_pbr or `unlit_surface` (if the material is marked as being unit`.
-Texture mapping is supported for import however texture transforms are not supported yet for export.
+Texture mapping including sampler and transform is supported bidirectionally.

-Color per vertex associated alpha blending are supported.
+Color per vertex associated alpha blending is supported.
 Import detection uses a heuristic of checking if the assigned geometry has a color channel to add a default color channel binding to the input on the graph node.

 | Flght Helmet | Alpha Blend Test | Vertex Color Test |